 1 Scope

 The present document summarizes technical aspects related to the implementation of TDL within the TDL Open Source Project (TOP).
 It describes the implementation details needed for the further development and integration of the tools.

-It also provides usage instructions for end users.
+NOTE: For end-user information on the TOP tool implementation refer to the TOP tool online documentation https://labs.etsi.org/rep/top/ide/-/wikis/UserScenarios.

 The following tools and components are covered in the present document: